digital-guard/licenses/reports/implied-BerneConvention-v1971.md

 ## Conclusion

-Signatory countries of the Berna Convention must adopt  the *implied licence* expressed by Berne1971.
+Signatory countries of the Berne Convention must adopt  the *implied licence* expressed by Berne1971.

 As a general matter, this *implied licence* subsists in “original” works of *licensor* (author or holder of the copyright) as soon as the work (licensed material) is fixed in some tangible medium of expression.
 In this context, the *licensee* is a copy holder.